 - Fleet (1%), all bus and university vehicles operated for directly work-related purposes.

 Formerly, on site energy emissions stemmed primarily from combustion of coal to produce steam in two campus steam plants.
-In 2009, as part of the Climate Action Plan, Duke opened a newly renovated baseload natural gas East Campus steam plant, which cut coal consumption by 70% on campus.
-In April 2011, Duke eliminated coal use from campus completely, and began renovations to its West Campus steam plant to convert it from a coal-burning plant to a natural gas facility like its sister plant on East Campus.
-Duke’s emissions from campus steam plants have decreased 36 percent as of 2013 compared to a 2007 baseline.
+As part of the Climate Action Plan, Duke has renovated both the East Campus steam plant and West Campus steam plant to burn natural gas instead of coal.
+As of 2011, Duke eliminated coal use from campus completely.
+Duke’s emissions from campus steam plants have decreased 38 percent as of 2014 compared to a 2007 baseline.